Anglian Energy Planning Alliance

 Clean energy is vital if the UK is to respond to our climate emergency.
 But private energy companies wanting to profit from it must not be allowed to destroy the environment.
 Here in East Suffolk, companies are proposing to build 9 massive energy infrastructure projects that would turn the seashore and its rural hinterland into an industrial landscape.
 Their proposals would destroy miles of the internationally recognised Area of Outstanding Natural Beauty, ancient woodland, species-rich meadows, marshland and lowland heathland, one of the world’s rarest habitats, as well as the fragile eco-systems that depend on them.
 At the same time they would overwhelm small rural communities with their colossal size and with the years of disruptive construction works and constant heavy road transport needed to build them.

 8 of these proposed projects are huge energy buildings to service offshore windfarms, with motorway-sized cable routes between them and the seashore.

-Scottish Power Renewables (owned by Spanish company Iberdrola): A 30-35 acre site (about the area of Wembley Stadium) for 2 power buildings that will tower above the local church to serve its EA1N and EA2 windfarms, plus a grid connector station, on the edge of the small rural village of Friston.
+Scottish Power Renewables (owned by Spanish company Iberdrola): A 30-35 acre site (about the area of Wembley Stadium) for 2 power buildings that will tower above the local church to serve its EA1N and EA2 windfarms, plus a National Grid connector station, on the edge of the small rural village of Friston.
 A similar acreage for a lorry park, plus construction service sites.
-Each windfarm requires its own 32-metre wide cable trench (the average UK motorway is 33 metres wide) from landfall on an unstable beach at Thorpeness 6 miles away.
+Each windfarm requires its own 32-metre wide cable trench (the average UK motorway is 33 metres wide) from landfall (an 8 acre site) on an unstable beach at Thorpeness 6 miles away.
 Scottish Power have failed to consider any of the brownfield sites available.